 - Address your questions and concerns

-- Represent you in immigration court proceedings, as necessary
+- Represent you in immigration court proceedings as necessary

-- Fight arrest, detainment, and removal
+- Fight arrest, detention, and deportation

 Our immigration law firm offers strategic sessions where you can speak with our team, asking questions about U visas or other options for gaining legal status to live and work in the United States.

-Discuss Your Options with an Attorney from New Frontier Immigration Law
+Discuss Your Options With an Attorney From New Frontier Immigration Law

-Our team at New Frontier Immigration Law will schedule a strategy session with you so you can learn more about U visas and other options for immigration relief based on your unique situation.
-Our immigration professionals provide compassionate and caring support for immigrants because many of us have been where you are today.
-We may be able to help you and your family fight removal, reunite, and gain legal status.
+If you have questions about the U visa, our team at New Frontier Immigration Law will schedule a strategy session with you so you can learn more about this program and other options for immigration relief based on your unique situation.